mfunkie/boomqueries-react-mixin/README.md

         console.log(event.detail);
     });

-We pass the callback and object of details about the recent update: 'offsetWidth' and 'currentBreak'
+We pass the callback an object about the recent update: 'offsetWidth' and 'currentBreak'

 ## Removing Components